JetBrains/Qodana/topics/code-coverage.md

 ## How code coverage works

 <link-summary>Learn how the code coverage feature works.</link-summary>

+%product% relies on the coverage report format rather than a specific coverage tool, which lets you use any tool that produces a specific file format. %product% ingests a report file, analyzes it and visualizes results.

 For the missing code coverage issues, the predefined threshold in %instance% is currently set to 50%.